We tell ourselves stories in order to live.” - Joan Didion, writer and journalist

 Is there a specific structure or flow to compelling storytelling?

-For me, before I consider what structure makes for a compelling story, I consider two variables as non-negotiable: meaning and momentum.
+For me, though, before I consider what structure makes for a compelling story, I consider two variables that are non-negotiable in good storytelling: momentum and meaning.

 How can writers connect better with their readers?